-- 28. As reflected in its Final Waiver List submitted on August 2, 2021, the Applicant requested numerous waivers from Belmont's local Zoning and General Bylaws.
-The Board's findings on these requested waivers follow. - 29.
+- 39. As reflected in its Final Waiver List submitted in association with the Original Application on August 2, 2021, the Applicant requested numerous waivers from Belmont's local Zoning and General Bylaws.
+Many of these waivers were rendered unnecessary by the Applicant's submission of the Revised Plans.
+The Board's findings on the remaining waiver requests follow. - 40.
 Waiver from Zoning Bylaw § 1.3: Basic Requirements: This section of the Zoning Bylaw generally requires compliance with its provisions.
 To the extent provided by this Decision and allowed by the other waivers and conditions in this Decision, the Board finds that this waiver is Consistent with Local Needs and is required to permit the construction and operation of the Project.
-Accordingly, the Board hereby GRANTS this waiver. - 30.
-Waiver from Zoning Bylaw § 1.6: Variation: This section of the Zoning Bylaw generally provides that in event of conflicts between the Zoning Bylaw and other provisions of law, the more stringent restriction on the use of property shall control.
+Accordingly, the Board hereby GRANTS this waiver. - 41.
+Waiver from Zoning Bylaw § 1.6: Variation: This section of the Zoning Bylaw provides that in event of conflicts between the Zoning Bylaw and other provisions of law, the more stringent restriction on the use of property shall control.
 To the extent provided by this Decision and allowed by the other waivers and conditions in this Decision, the Board finds that this waiver is Consistent with Local Needs and is required to permit the construction and operation of the Project.
-Accordingly, the Board hereby GRANTS this waiver. - 31.
+Accordingly, the Board hereby GRANTS this waiver. - 42.
 Waiver from Zoning Bylaw § 3.1: General Use Requirements: This section of the Zoning Bylaw prohibits certain uses or permits certain uses only by special permit, as provided in the Zoning Bylaw.
 To the extent provided by this Decision and allowed by the other waivers and conditions in this Decision, the Board finds that this waiver is Consistent with Local Needs and is required to permit the construction and operation of the Project.
+Accordingly, the

-Accordingly, the Board hereby GRANTS this waiver.
+Board hereby GRANTS this waiver.

-- 32. Waiver from Zoning Bylaw § 3.3: Schedule of Use Regulations: The Zoning Bylaw's Schedule of Use Regulations prohibits or limits certain uses in certain zoning districts.
+- 43. Waiver from Zoning Bylaw § 3.3: Schedule of Use Regulations: The Zoning Bylaw's Schedule of Use Regulations prohibits or limits certain uses in certain zoning districts.
 The Applicant specifically requests waivers for limits on "other apartment house," "open lot parking in excess of the above accessory to residential use," and "shared driveway."
 To the extent provided by this Decision and allowed by the other waivers and conditions in this Decision, the Board finds that this waiver is Consistent with Local Needs and is required to permit the construction and operation of the Project.
-Accordingly, the Board hereby GRANTS this waiver to permit the construction of the Project, as conditioned by this Decision, limited to 12 total dwelling units. - 33.
+Accordingly, the Board hereby GRANTS this waiver to permit the construction of the Project, as conditioned by this Decision, limited to 12 total dwelling units. - 44.
 Waiver from Zoning Bylaw § 4.1: General Dimensional and Intensity Requirements: This section of the Zoning Bylaw generally requires that uses comply with the intensity and dimensional requirements in the Zoning Bylaw.
 To the extent provided by this Decision and allowed by the other waivers and conditions in this Decision, the Board finds that this waiver is Consistent with Local Needs and is required to permit the construction and operation of the Project.
-Accordingly, the Board hereby GRANTS this waiver. - 34.
+Accordingly, the Board hereby GRANTS this waiver. - 45.
 Waiver from Zoning Bylaw § 4.2.1: Schedule of Dimensional Regulations (Area): This section of the Zoning Bylaw describes the dimensional requirements (area) in the Single Residence-A zoning district.
 The Board GRANTS the specific waivers as follows: